Bacon Asparagus Pasta is a very simple pasta recipe with great flavors!

 - Don’t be afraid of salt if you have no medical reason to avoid it.

-- Salt brings out the natural flavours in food.
+- Salt brings out the natural flavors in food.

 - Adding a little sprinkle of salt when cooking the asparagus draws out the moisture and which assists in softening the asparagus

-- Also adding a little salt when cooking the asparagus results in a more flavoursome sauce
+- Also adding a little salt when cooking the asparagus results in a more flavorsome sauce

-It is important when cooking Pasta with Asparagus that you taste it and adjust the salt and pepper.
+Hint: It is important when cooking Bacon Asparagus Pasta that you taste it and adjust the salt and pepper.
 Because this recipe uses bacon which is naturally salty, you won’t need quite as much salt.
 This is why you need to taste everything you cook.

-- 180 g bacon sliced into fine strips
+- 7 ounces bacon (170 grams) sliced into fine strips

-- 45 g Parmesan plus extra for serving
+- ⅓ cup Parmigiano Reggiano plus extra for serving

 - In a cold frying pan or skillet add oil and garlic.
 Let it heat up gently over medium heat.
 When aromatic which won’t be long, add bacon.

-- Fry for a few minutes until the bacon is starting to brown and there is a few browned bits stuck to the bottom of the pan - this is flavour!
+- Fry for a few minutes until the bacon is starting to brown and there is a few browned bits stuck to the bottom of the pan – this is flavor!

 - While the bacon is cooking, snap the woody ends of the asparagus and throw away.
 Wash asparagus under running water.
 Chop off the tender tops (about 3 or 4 cm) and reserve for later.
 Finley slice up the rest.